-Location: Venice, Italy (TBD)
+Location: Giudecca Art District, Venice, Italy

+Titled Biomatter Unfixed, the first instalment of Unbore project series, consisting of an exhibition and a symposium, will investigate the paradox of the human body.
+As human beings, we are simultaneously secured by and trapped within physical boundaries, which raises questions about the necessity of maintaining or dissolving identities, defined by selves and others.
+When we negotiate the boundary of the self through taking our bodies apart, it becomes difficult to define who is who, which, in turn, can open a way to a possible reconfiguration of our place in the total life fabric.
 Moreover, with the growth in demand on human biomatter intensifying, one can only assume that the new approach of seeing the human body as a sort of raw material or even a natural resource, will also become ever-increasingly relevant from an economical standpoint.
-Therefore, it may be useful, if not crucial, to understand these new properties of our own bodies and their utilisation in unknown contexts not only in relation to minimising anthropocentric tendencies but also from a pragmatic point of view.
-As a result, Biomatter Unfixed further seeks to inquire how can we as individuals productively and resourcefully use our own biomatter readily available to us, and how does ownership and manipulation of ourselves play out in the context of current governmental control of such endeavours?
-Does such increased awareness of our bodies and its uses should be perceived as a revolt or a compliance with the trending commodification?
+Biomatter Unfixed will further seek to enquire how can we as individuals productively and resourcefully use our own biomatter readily available to us?
+Should such increased awareness of our bodies and its uses be perceived as a revolt or a compliance with the trending commodification?
 How can meanings and prejudices attached to human tissues, organs and cells but also secondary bodily products, such as sweat, urine, semen or tears, be turned around through their various uses in more familiar contexts?